PicnicSupermarket/error-prone-support/testng-junit-migrator/README.md

    This will update set the version to `0.8.1-testng-migration`.
 4. Next, run `mvn clean install`.
 This will create a `0.8.1-testng-migrator` version of the `testng-junit-migrator` module.
 The version will now be available in your local Maven repository.
-5. Next, edit the root `pom.xml` of the target module and add the following `testng-migrator`
+5. Finally, add the following profile to your `pom.xml`.
+This should be the `pom.xml` in the root of your module.
-   profile:
+   Usually this is the parent `pom.xml`, but single module projects are also supported.

 ```xml
 <profiles>